AlexRFarnes/landing-page/README.md

-# Portfolio project
+# Landing page project

-> A template for a portfolio made with Bootstrap 5.
+> A landing page for a fictional app made with Bootstrap 5.

 ## Table of contents